 Skip to content

-Systematic Adversarial Methodology (S.A.M.) - A Framework for Forensic Analysis
+Prosoche - A Framework for Forensic Analysis (formerly S.A.M.)

-Academic paper presenting S.A.M. as a structured approach to institutional document analysis, combining cascade tracing, contradiction detection, and omission analysis.
+Academic paper presenting Prosoche as a structured approach to institutional document analysis, combining cascade tracing, contradiction detection, and omission analysis.

 Abstract